rvarun7777/Self-Driving-Car-Nanodegree/Term 1/P3-Behavioral Cloning/README.md

 One notable characteristic of the Comma.ai model, besides its simplicity, is the use of ELU's instead of the popular ReLU's.
 The benefits of ELU's over ReLU's have been published in https://arxiv.org/pdf/1511.07289v1.pdf

 #### No Pooling
-As mentioned in https://medium.com/@ksakmann/behavioral-cloning-make-a-car-drive-like-yourself-dc6021152713#.tlhopk40h, there are no pooling layers because they help with translation invariance.
+No pooling layers because they help with translation invariance.
 However, we need to adjust the steering angle proportional to horizontal translation.

 #### Summary
 One can easily see the details of the layers from the source code, but the model contains: